day8/re-frame/docs/WIP/MentalModelOmnibus.md

 And for the love of all that is good, please watch this terrific [StrangeLoop presentation ](https://www.youtube.com/watch?v=fU9hR3kiOK0) (40 mins).
 See what happens when you re-imagine a database as a stream!!
-Look at all the problems that are solved.
+Look at all the problems that evaporate.
 Think about that: shared mutable state (the root of all evil), re-imagined as a stream!!
 Blew my socks off.

-If, by chance, you do watched that video, you might twig to the idea that `app-db` is really a derived value .. the video tals a lot about derived values.
+If, by chance, you have watched that video, you might twig to the idea that `app-db` is really a derived value .. the video talks a lot about derived values.
 So, yes, app-db is a derived value of the `perpetual reduce`.

 And yet, it acts as the authoritative source of state in the app.
 And yet, it isn't, it is simply a piece of derived state.
 And yet, it is the source.